Simon Warr: Television

 Warr's television career began in 2003 with BBC1's Rule the School.
-He was subsequently cast in the role of languages teacher and later headmaster in Channel 4's historical reality show That'll Teach 'Em which ran for three seasons from 2003 to 2006, and aimed to find out whether the standards of 1950s and 1960s boarding schools could produce better academic achievement for GCSE students.
+He was subsequently cast in the role of languages teacher and later headmaster in Channel 4's historical reality show That'll Teach 'Em which ran for three series from 2003 to 2006 and aimed to find out whether the standards of 1950s and 1960s boarding schools could produce better academic achievement for GCSE students.
 He also appeared in Channel 5's The Nightmare Neighbours Next Door.

-His television appearances have also included being a guest on The One Show (2007) and on Sunday Morning Live (2010-2012).
+His television appearances also included being a guest on The One Show (2007) and on Sunday Morning Live (2010-2012).
 He was also a contestant on Mastermind in 1981.
 Warr was the only person ever to have hosted Mastermind on BBC1 with Magnus Magnusson in the famous black chair as a contestant.
-This event is noted in Magnus Magnusson’s autobiography I've Started, So I'll Finish (1998).
+This event is noted in Magnus Magnusson's autobiography I've Started, So I'll Finish (1998).